-\subsection{Construction of an ISW map from 3D galaxy surveys}
+\section{Construction of an ISW map from 3D galaxy surveys}

+In this Appendix we present an alternative approach to estimate the ISW temperature map that does not require the input of any CMB data, but only LSS data.
+We first outline the methodology for a generic survey, and then apply it to the \tmpz\ survey, which characteristics, in particular, the uncertainty associated to the galaxy photometric redshift estimates, are small enough to have a proper gravitational potential reconstruction.
+In addition, this survey traces the very local universe, whose contribution to the total ISW signal has been pointed out by some previous works~\citep[e.g.,][]{Francis2010b,Rassat2013} to be related to the large-scale \Planck\ anomalies.

-A different approach consists in using redshift information in galaxy catalogues to provide a full 3D gravitational potential reconstruction, which, under the assumption of a given cosmological framework, can be trivially extended into an ISW map estimate, for linearly evolving structures.
-We remark that in this case very high redshift precision is not required, since the gravitational potential sourcing the ISW is coming from large scales (at or above $100\,h^{-1}$\,Mpc typically), leaving room for redshift uncertainties at the level of $\Delta z \sim 0.01$--$0.03$.
+The approach consists of using redshift information in galaxy catalogues to provide a full 3D gravitational potential reconstruction, which, under the assumption of a given cosmological framework, can be trivially converted into an ISW map estimate, for linearly evolving structures.
+We remark that in this case very high redshift precision is not required, since the gravitational potential sourcing the ISW effect is coming from large scales (at or above $100\,h^{-1}$\,Mpc typically), leaving room for redshift uncertainties at the level of $\Delta z = 0.01$--$0.03$.
 On such large scales, redshift space distortions can be safely ignored.

-\subsubsection{Methodology}
+\subsection{Methodology}

-The procedure must invert a galaxy density field into a potential field in a given region of the universe that is limited by the selection function of the survey and the sky mask.
-This is done by applying the Poisson equation in Fourier space, and expressing the gravitational potential in terms of the density contrast, namely: \begin{linenomath*}
+The procedure must invert a galaxy density field into a potential field in a given region of the Universe that is limited by the selection function of the survey and the sky mask.
+This is done by applying the Poisson equation in Fourier space, and expressing the gravitational potential in terms of the density contrast, namely \begin{linenomath*}